KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/perez-fractalization-appropriation.md

 7. **Absorb into tradition** (erase unique origin)

 **The Result:**
-- Architect remains invisible (5 visitors vs. 1000–2000 cloners)
+- Architect remains invisible (5 visitors contra 1000–2000 cloners)
 - Appropriator amplified (4000 new subscribers in 3 days)
 - Framework diluted into New Age market
 - Original source severed